-- In case certain details are changed such as address, will KYC form have to be submitted again?
+In case certain details are changed such as an address, will KYC form have to be submitted again?

-Yes, in case the address or other important details pertaining to the customer's identity has changed, the KYC form will have to be filled and submitted again.
+Yes, in case the address or other important details about the customer's identity has changed, the KYC form will have to be filled and submitted again.

 According to KYC regulations, a customer is seen to be an entity or individual that has an account or business relationship with a bank.